xperseguers/theodia/Documentation/Configuration/Index.rst

 .. hint::

-   The order in which you configure your different theodia calendars has no effect whatsoever on the order in which the calendars are presented in the plugin.
+   The order in which you configure your different THEODIA calendars has no effect whatsoever on the order in which the calendars are presented in the plugin.
 The plugin automatically sorts the available calendars in alphabetical order.